- Rem Koolhaas - OMA

-Often close to deconstructionism and “remaining above all indebted to modernism”, Koolhaas’s architecture is the result “of complex functional programmes which continue to reveal all their complexity even in their volumetric and distributional structure, often resorting to the most innovative technologies” (Treccani), frequently producing eclectic, spectacular results.
+Often close to deconstructionism “though hugely indebted to Modernism”, Rem Koolhass’s architecture is the result “of complex functional programs that do not renounce to reveal all their complexity even in their volumetric and distributional structure, making extensive use of the most innovative technology” (Treccani), which often led to eclectic and spectacular results.

-Between 1981 and 1988 he worked on the urban plan for the IJ-Plein residential district in Amsterdam (with 1375 apartments, a social centre and a school), followed by another high density residential project in Fukuoka, Japan (1991).
+Between 1981 and 1988, he worked on the urban plan for the IJ-Plein residential district in Amsterdam, with 1,375 apartments, a community center and a school.

-In his plan for Parc de la Villette (55 hectares north of Paris), Koolhaas demonstrates “his artistic programme based on the need to ‘combine programmatic instability with the specifics of architecture’”.
+In his project for Parc de la Villette (55 hectares north of Paris, 1982)), Rem Koolhaas demonstrates “his artistic program, based on the need to combine programmatic instability with architectural specificity”.

-After winning the Pritzker Prize (2000), OMA was commissioned to work on several international projects, including the Guggenheim Hermitage Museum in Las Vegas (2001), the Casa da Musica in Porto (2003); Malingue Gallery in Hong Kong (2010); and the Chinese TV Centre in Beijing (2012).
+After winning the Pritzker prize, OMA won several international projects, including the Guggenheim Hermitage Museum in Las Vegas (2001), the Casa da Música in Porto (2003); the Edouard Malingue Gallery in Hong Kong (2010); the former China Central Television Building (now CMG Headquarters) in Beijing (2012); the Prada Foundation Museum, Milan (2015); the Lille Grand Palais in Lille (2017); and the Innovationen Tower in Stockholm (2019).

 Rem Koolhass selected works and projects